alexholcombe/PSYC3013/README.md

 * Wolfe 2013 textbook [pages 11 to 15](SDT_Wolfe(2013).pdf)

 * Swets, J. A., Dawes, R. M., & Monahan, J. (2000).
-Psychological Science Can Improve Diagnostic Decisions. *Psychological Science In the Public Interest*, 1(1), 1-26.
+[Psychological Science Can Improve Diagnostic Decisions]( https://doi.org/10.1111/1529-1006.) (get it from the library if paywalled). *Psychological Science In the Public Interest*, 1(1), 1-26.
 Too long and difficult to be easily digestible, but pretty cool if you're interested.

 * Wixted, J. (2019) The forgotten history of signal detection theory. [pdf](http://wixtedlab.ucsd.edu/publications/wixted2019/The_Forgotten_History_of_Signal_Detection_Theory.pdf). (contains math, too advanced for some)